prisma/prisma1/ROADMAP.md

 ### Specification phase

 The "specification phase" reflects the spec work we do before starting to actually implement a feature.
-All important features are being specified and discussed on GitHub, please join the discussions and share your opinions with us.
+All important features are being specced out and discussed on GitHub.
+Please join the discussions and share your opinions with us.

 Here are the big features that are currently being specced out: